On converse theorems for Hilbert modular forms assuming unramified twists: The Euler product

-In this section, we will define the `Hecke operators at infinity', denoted as $T_{p,\cl{F}}^\infty$ (the notations will become clear later).
-We will prove some formalism for their actions on $f_\lambda$, and in the end show that the shape of the Euler product of the $L$-series implies that $f_\lambda$ is an eigenfunction of $T_{p,\cl{F}}^\infty$ for certain suitable $p$, and $\cl{F}$.
+In this section, we will define the `Hecke operators at infinity', denoted as $T_{p,\cl{F}}^\infty$ (this notation will become clear later).
+We will prove some formalism for their actions on $f_\lambda$, and in the end, show that the shape of the Euler product of $L(s)$ implies that $f_\lambda$ is an eigenfunction of $T_{p,\cl{F}}^\infty$ for suitable $p$ and $\cl{F}$.

 Throughout this section, we will fix the following data unless stated otherwise: \begin{enumerate}[label=(\arabic*)] \item a fixed $\lambda$ with $1\leq \lambda\leq h$; \item a prime ideal $\fr{p}$ with $[\fr{p}]=[\clo_F]$ in $\Cl^+(F)$ and $\fr{p}\nmid\fr{n}\fr{d}^2$; \item a totally positive generator $p$ of $\fr{p}$; \item a set $\cl{F}$ of representatives of $\clo_F/\fr{p}$. \end{enumerate} From now on, we will always write `$(\fr{p},p,\cl{F})$ as before' whenever we mean a triple $(\fr{p},p,\cl{F})$ satisfying (2), (3), and (4) as above.